TJacka/HairSalon/README.md

-Hair Salon Website HTML and CSS Layout Exercise
+Hair salon website HTML, CSS and media queries Layout Exercise

 Mockup image from hair salon website initially using floats, then using flexbox.